 The continuation applications of multi-year grants awarded by regional funds are submitted in the next January round of applications from the regional fund in question by logging on to the Online Application Service.

 The continuation grant will be awarded, provided the project is progressing as planned and the applicant hasn't received corresponding funding from other sources.
-Continuation grant usually equals to a regular full-year grant of the Cultural Foundation.
+Continuation grant usually equals to normal annual grant of the Cultural Foundation.
 Note that the requirement in the general guidelines of clear, strong ties of the grant or its applicant to Finland or Finnish culture must also be satisfied in the case of multi-year grant continuation applications.

 The continuation application must include a short report on the progress of the work and a brief plan for the new grant period, in total no more than about two pages.
 These attachments should outline the most significant of the possible changes to the original plan.